 Volvo’s focus is creating lighter, more fuel-efficient sterndrives — their lightweight all-aluminum gas engines use General Motors’ Gen V technology as their inspiration.
 As General Motors continues to develop innovative engines, Volvo continues to marinize them, introducing many of those cutting-edge technologies to the boating industry.
 These advancements can continue to be found in the Aquamatic sterndrive and the drive systems offered by Volvo.

-This name should sound familiar — Aquamatic was the name Volvo gave to its first modern sterndrive when it was released back in 1959.
+This name should sound familiar — Aquamatic was the name Volvo gave to its first modern Volvo sterndrive motors when they were released back in 1959.
 While a lot has changed since then, this sterndrive continues to cater to the same crowd of boaters that want reliability and performance.

 Aquamatic is an excellent choice for watersport enthusiasts and those looking for a leisure cruise on the water.
 Volvo insists that all Aquamatics come with robust, low-end torque, exhilarating high-end power and superior mid-range response.